Joecstarr/thesis/sections/introduction/applications.md

 ```

 In mammals (and many other animal groups), dsDNA takes the form of long strings,
-which can only form everyday knots.
+which can only become everyday knots.
 However, it was discovered that in some
 bacteria the dsDNA is a closed loop, allowing it to form a mathematical knot
 (@fig-intro-circ_dna_fig) [@dulbeccoEVIDENCERINGSTRUCTURE1963]
 [@weilCYCLICHELIXCYCLIC1963] [@vinogradTwistedCircularForm1965].